liu-yongji/genegos/README.md

 # genegos
-Efficient tool  specifically for converting genome coordinate from  GRCh37 to GRCh38.
+Efficiency tool  specifically for converting genome coordinate from  GRCh37 to GRCh38.

-Overview
+##Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here we present a faster and efficient tool named Genegos specifically for converting
 genome coordinate from  GRCh37 to GRCh38.

 Building and installing Genegos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To install from a tar.gz distribution:
+#To install from a tar.gz distribution:

   1. Run ./configure, with some options if you wish.
 The only interesting one is the usual --prefix=/where/you/want/it/installed.